-The Azalea Project provides outreach, education and support services to high-risk women of childbearing age.
+The Azalea Project provides outreach, education and support services to substance-using pregnant women.
 It focuses on substance-involved families whose lifestyle increases their chances of experiencing a myriad of health and social risks, including unsafe sex (STIs⁄HIV), unwanted childbearing, poor school performance, poverty, infant mortality, abuse and neglect and involvement with the criminal justice system.
 The Azalea Project is based on an empowerment model that promotes self-sufficiency and personal transformation using a comprehensive, multi-generational approach.

 Intensive Outreach.
 A specialized community team offers peer support, advocates for and engages participants.